BLOOD DONOR ARJUN PRASAD MAINALI

 To institutionalize blood donation and campaign, he founded two national organizations (Blood Donors Association Nepal, Blood Donors of America) and one international organization (International Nepalese Blood Donors).

-He was awarded Leo of the Year Award, Presidential Volunteer Service Award, Certificate of Special Congressional Recognition, Leader of the Year, Citation from New York State Assembly, Nassau County Legislature, Town of Oyster Bay, and many more other awards for his leadership skill, humanitarian service, and social contribution.
+He was awarded Leo of the Year Award, Presidential Volunteer Service Award, Certificate of Special Congressional Recognition, Leader of the Year from Nepalese Association in Southeast America, ANA Hero from Association of Nepalis in the Americas, Good Neighbor from American Red Cross, Citation from New York State Assembly, Nassau County Legislature, Town of Oyster Bay, and many more other awards for his leadership skill, humanitarian service, and social contribution.

 Contact: P.O.
 Box 7115, Hicksville, New York 11802 Email: email@example.com Tel.: 9145841141